Yamabe flow on manifolds with edges: Introduction and statement of the main result

 \begin{thm} There exists a solution to the Yamabe flow starting within a class of compact Riemannian spaces with admissible simple edge singularities that remains asymptotically admissible for a short-time. \end{thm}

-To give a concrete example of a metric for which our theorem applies, one may take a direct product of a cone over $\mathbb{S}^f$ with the round metric and any compact manifold.
-Our theorem also applies to any sufficiently high order perturbation of this metric and certain non-product cone bundles.
+In order to prove this theorem we will describe appropriate function spaces on which we can obtain estimates for the linear problem.
+The remainder of the proof consists of setting up a contraction mapping argument.

 The remainder of the introduction is organized as follows.
-We next discuss the class of incomplete edge metrics.
-We then describe our parabolic H\"older spaces and state our main analytic result that provides an analogue of classical parabolic Schauder theory in the singular setup.
+In the next subsection we discuss the class of incomplete edge metrics.
+We then describe our parabolic H\"older spaces, adapted to the singular geometry, which were also recently used by Donaldson \cite{Donaldson} and Jeffres, Mazzeo and Rubinstein \cite{JMR}.
+We state our main analytic result that provides an analogue of classical parabolic Schauder theory in the singular setup.
 Finally we state our short-time existence result for the Yamabe flow precisely.
+Our subsequent work will deal with long-time behaviour and convergence of the flow.